VeritatemAmo/firing_rate-cell_size/jupyter_notebooks/README.md

 ** Generate ../result/cell_type.tsv, which contains each cells' feature details as well as e-type, m-type, and me-type of each cell according to Allen Institute's publicaiton on classification Gouwens et al., 2019
 ** Generate ../result/cell_type_lite.tsv, which is a lite version of the above file, only containing informative columns and only of cells with assigned me-type

+* neuron_volume.ipynb
+** Generate ../result/total_volume.tsv
+** This cell volume is calculated with the neuron_morphology package on the SWC reconstruction files from Allen

 ## Downloaded Tutorial Scripts ##

 * cell_types.ipynb is an example downloaded from allen institute's example page for the Allen SDK: https://alleninstitute.github.io/AllenSDK/examples.html on May 17th, 2021